gallais/potpourri/idris/thin/README.md

 2. Checking the code
 3. Compiling the code

-After this last step, the code the `view` function was compiled to is displayed.
+After this last step, the code the `view` function was compiled to is displayed in the trace thus allowing you to check it corresponds to what is shown in Section 5.5.

+Overall this should not take more than a couple of minutes.